Kyle Fisher

-Kyle Fisher (born June 19, 1994) is a former American professional soccer player who played as a defender.
+Kyle Fisher (born June 19, 1994) is an American former professional soccer player who played as a defender.

 Career

 College

 Fisher played four years of college soccer at Clemson University between 2012 and 2015, where he was named ACC Defensive Player of the Year in 2015 and First Team All-American.
 He captained the Tigers to the 2015 National Championship.

 While at Clemson he started in 83 games during his collegiate career, ranking 3rd overall for games started in Clemson Men's Soccer history and 9th most games played in Clemson Men's Soccer history with 83 games.

 His Freshman year he was named to the Indiana Invitational All-Tournament team.
 He was selected to the All-ACC team three consecutive seasons.
 Fisher was also selected to the All-South Region teams three consecutive seasons; which only five other players in program history have ever done.